-- As part of our efforts to green Gaia House, we are trying to minimise traffic coming here at the start and end of retreats by working with a local taxi company who are willing to arrange taxi shares.
+- As part of our efforts to green Gaia House, we are trying to minimise traffic coming here at the start and end of retreats by providing you with the number for a local taxi company who are willing to arrange taxi shares.

 - To join a taxi share, please book your taxi in advance, giving your name, date of arrival, train or coach time and a contact phone number.

 - D & M Taxis will then meet you at the station with a board saying ‘Gaia House’ and the names of people to share the taxi (if others are arriving at the same time).